seDirector/Control-Panel/README.md

+# Control Panel for seDirector

-This is the start of a web control panel for seDirector.
+This repo is for the ongoing development of a web control panel for seDirector.
+It is currently in the early stages of development and is not yet ready for use.

+You can access the demo at https://sedirector.github.io/Control-Panel/